Yes, don’t fret over a trifle and make your life a miserable one! A sane advice indeed!

 As I was writing a review of this book, I just came to know he is no longer with us.
 With a poignant note, I stopped the critical review and wanted to remember the man as one who loved humanity and wanted to make everyone’s life a better one.

-The Memorial message on his web site ends with this solemn observation:-
+The Memorial message on him ends with this solemn observation:-

 Richard Carlson left his own trail as he walked the earth and lived a life devoted to peace, love, and the betterment of humanity.